service design Website cover.png

 Client: City of Melbourne

-Role: Art direction, research, storyboard, animation
+Role: Research, storyboard, animation

 A back-of-house project for the City of Melbourne that supports small hospitality businesses during a heatwave when patrons are few and far between.